Canisius Golden Griffins

-The Canisius College Golden Griffins are composed of 16 teams representing Canisius College in intercollegiate athletics.
+The Canisius University Golden Griffins are composed of 16 teams representing Canisius University in intercollegiate athletics.
 These teams include men's and women's basketball, cross country, track, lacrosse, soccer, and swimming and diving.
 Men's sports include baseball, ice hockey, and golf.
 Women's sports include volleyball, soccer, and softball.
 The Golden Griffins compete in the NCAA Division I and are members of the Metro Atlantic Athletic Conference (MAAC) for most sports, excluding men's ice hockey which competes in Atlantic Hockey.

 Sports sponsored

 Baseball

 In 2008, the men's baseball team won the regular season MAAC championship for the first time in its history with a 41–13 record.
 This broke the school record for wins in a single season.
 One season later, the team advanced to its first MAAC Championship game in program history.

 Men's basketball

 The Canisius men's basketball team has made four appearances in the NCAA Division I men's basketball tournament, the last appearance coming in 1996.